MA Psychology and Business

-You will continue to study core areas of psychology, along with abnormal (clinical) psychology.
-You will practice and develop your professional and study skills, such as literature searching, report writing and ethical awareness.
+You will continue to study core areas of psychology, developing an integrated understanding of topics such as individual differences, abnormal, developmental and social psychology, perception, cognitive neuroscience, language and memory/learning.
+You will practise and develop your professional and study skills, such as literature searching, report writing, and ethical awareness.

 You will also complete a year-long, intensive grounding in research methods and statistics to prepare you for Year 3.

 You will also select up to three courses in business covering areas such as finance, economics, marketing, innovation, analytics and enterprise.

 You will choose advanced courses in psychology, expanding upon and combining the core areas required for British Psychological Society (BPS) accreditation.
 To support your research work, you will complete further specialist courses in research methods and statistics, and practice qualitative as well as quantitative research methods.